 Portable devices such as mobile phones or laptops allow your team members to work from home and increase your company’s overall productivity.
 The devices can also make your company more vulnerable to data theft or loss.
 For example, an angry former employee can steal a company laptop or mobile phone, access critical files and erase them.
 A third party can also cause harm if they get access to a company’s device.

 Creating and implementing a security policy for any mobile or portable device helps to reduce the risk of data loss.
 A sign-in and sign-out policy lets your company keep tabs on where devices are and who had them last.
-A remote wipe process or a way of locking a computer or smartphone when you can’t track it down can also help to protect your data.
+A remote wipe process or a way of locking a computer or smartphone when you can’t track it down can also help to protect your business data.

 2. Back up Your Data

-Always have a backup or several backups of your company’s data.
+Always have a backup strategy or several backups of your company’s data.
 Having copies of your most critical data means you won’t have to miss a beat if something goes wrong with the original version.
 It’s a good idea to have multiple backup versions of your information.
 If there’s an issue with one system, you can fall back on the next one.

 Consider making three backup copies of your company’s most important data.
 One copy can be in the cloud, the others in a physical server.
 It’s also a good idea to have both off-site and on-site backup, as well as on-site backups.
 You should have two copies of important but less critical data and a single copy of the least important data.